Welcome to my little Fairy Garden!

 Pickup

 I will arrange to meet with you in a public setting.
 On your scheduled pickup day, please contact me upon arrival to the designated meeting spot.
-I’ll need your signed Purchase Agreement and the remaining $20 for a total of $50.
+I’ll bring a physical copy of the Purchase Agreement for you to sign, and the remaining $20 is due at pickup for a total of $50.
 This covers the cost of your hamster and their going home kit (a gallon bag of Mazuri Rat and Mouse to support their growth, treats and chews, and their birth certificate).
 I will also need to check your ID to verify your identity.
 Your hamster will be in a carrier in my car, and I’ll need your carrier to transfer them into within the confines of my vehicle.
 Upon completion of all these steps, you’ll take your hamster and their going home kit and be able to enjoy your own ethically bred hamster.

 Please note I don’t work with shipping or transport, so please keep in mind you will more than likely need to plan on traveling to Monongahela, PA.
 I can typically make exceptions within 50 miles if needed and may be able to make further exceptions if I have an intent to travel.
 For more northern adopters, I’m typically able to meet in Salamanca, NY